freebasic/fbfrog/readme.txt

 - hAddTextToken() could accidentially look up comment/string bodies in the keyword table, then produce the wrong token?
+- comments are sometimes duplicated
+- pp's macro body recording still handles escaped EOLs, those are handled by the lexer already now, so pp doesn't need to do it
 - Must do automated formatting of macro bodies in emitter now that TK_SPACE is gone
 - Macro bodies should be emitted as FB text, not C text

-- Add preset files, *.txt with FB-like syntax
+- Add preset files, *.fbfrog with FB-like syntax
     - Working on/adding/sharing presets becomes easier because fbfrog itself doesn't need to be patched, rebuilt, re-released, etc.
     - Things like the list of known symbols are better stored in a config file